Canterbury Christ Church University: Statistics

 Biography

 Dorothée Munyaneza is a British-Rwandan singer, actress, dancer and choreographer.
-She has produced two performance pieces, Samedi Détente and Unwanted, both about the Rwandan genocide.
+She has produced two performance pieces, Samedi Détente and Unwanted, both about the Genocide against the Tutsi.

 6. Gregory Venables